Hearing Aids & Audiology

-Our audiologists New York (NY), New Jersey (NJ) offer comprehensive, no-pressure hearing aid consultations, where we will evaluate your individual needs and help you select the brand, style, and technologies that will be best for you.
-We have chosen to offer devices from only the premier hearing aid manufacturers, since our patients clearly do best with these; however, these high quality devices are still available in a broad price range, and can even be competitive with some "discount" hearing aids.
+Our audiologists in New York (NY), New Jersey (NJ) offer comprehensive, no-pressure hearing aid consultations, where we will evaluate your individual needs and help you select the brand, style, and technologies that will be best for you.
+We have chosen to offer devices from only the premier hearing aid manufacturers, since our patients clearly do best with these; however, these high-quality devices are still available in a broad price range and can even be competitive with some "discount" hearing aids.

 Buying hearing aids in New York (NY), New Jersey (NJ) can be a challenging process.
-Because some hearing problems can be a challenging process.
 Because some hearing problems can be medically or surgically corrected, starting with a full evaluation by an ENT physician will help put you on the right track.
-Federal regulations also prohibit the sale of hearing aids without a medical evaluation.
-After your evaluation is completed, our audiologists will listen to your needs and help you make an informed decision.
+Federal regulations prohibit the sale of hearing aids without a medical evaluation from a physician.
+During your hearing aid consultation appointment, you and your audiologist will select a hearing device that best suit your needs.
+Our goal is to find the most appropriate solution for your hearing loss, lifestyle and budget.
+We understand that every patient has individual needs and we will work with you to develop a plan supported by the right devices to ensure you are hearing optimally.

 If you have hearing loss in both ears, the audiologist will often recommend that you use two hearing aids.
 Just as correcting the vision in only one eye will not improve peripheral vision or depth perception, aiding just one ear will not improve hearing performance in more challenging environments such as social gatherings and restaurants, where the hearing loss is most bothersome.
-To actually benefit where it matters most, two hearing aids are often required.
+To benefit where it matters most, two hearing aids are often required.

 Hearing aids also require an adjustment period.
 Just like the glare after removing dark sunglasses, background noise will often be bothersome at first, but will fade with continued and regular use.
 The audiologist will also increase the volume steadily to ease the transition.